 Q: Which is better for arthritis yoga or pilates?

 A: Both practices can help arthritis.
-Yoga helps strengthen and improve flexibility of the muscles around the joints, and pilates strengthens the bones and joints.
+Yoga helps strengthen and improve flexibility of the muscles around the joints, and pilates strengthens the bones and joints so here you don't have to choose between the two.

 Still, if you’re not used to practicing either pilates or yoga, you should look for slow, beginner classes to start with.
-Tell your instructor that you have arthritis and where.
-They will be able to tell you which poses to avoid or modify so as not to exacerbate the arthritic pain and any inflammation.
+Tell your yoga teacher or pilates instructor that you have arthritis and where.
+They will be able to tell you which yoga poses to avoid or modify so as not to exacerbate the arthritic pain and any inflammation.

 Q: How many times a week should I do yoga?

 A: You can never do enough yoga!
 At the same time, if you can only fit in one class a week or a few at-home sessions here or there, you’re still doing great.
 You’ll certainly reap the numerous benefits of this practice no matter how much you do.
-As a rule, however, a solid yoga practice involves taking two or three classes a week and practicing certain poses on your own whenever you can (especially when you’re feeling extra stressed or stiff).
+As a rule, however, a solid yoga practice involves taking two or three classes a week and practicing certain yoga poses on your own whenever you can (especially when you’re feeling extra stressed or stiff and need some stress relief).

 Q: How many times a week should I do pilates?